orgilat/Automation-example/README.md

 ### 🧠 Page Object Model (POM)
 All UI flows use the **Page Object Model** design pattern.
 Each page ( ProductPage, CartPage , CatalogPage , CheckoutPage ) encapsulates locators and actions to keep tests clean and modular.

-## 🐾petClient.ts
-Contains three main functions:

- createPet(pet) – Adds a new pet to the store.

- updatePet(pet) – Updates an existing pet (e.g., name, status, etc.).

- findPetsByStatus(status) – Searches for pets based on their status (e.g., available, sold, etc.).

 ### 💡 globalSetup
 The `global-setup.ts` script is executed **before the test suite** runs.
 It: